Harshkumar77/url-shortner/README.md

 # Minify

-A url shortner with url configuration , tracking and analytics - [LIVE 🔴](http://v-7.herokuapp.com/)
+A url shortner with url configuration , tracking and analytics

 ## Features
 1. Short long urls.